Let’s check out the main benefits of the L-Carnitine supplement.

 This happened as those with kidney disease often suffer from anemia in which red blood cells (RBCs) can become deformed.

 This deformity stops the RBCs from transporting sufficient oxygen to the body’s tissues, resulting in fatigue.
-Study results established that RBC deformity was reduced and RBC count increased after 3 months of carnitine supplementation.
+Study results established that RBC deformity was reduced and RBC count increased after three months of carnitine supplementation.

 Yet another study on dialysis patients showed that carnitine, when administered in an injectable form, sustained higher oxygen levels.